The Prediction Resistance

 The adversary; trades behavioral prediction data and adapts to counter resistance techniques

-Viktor Kaine / Sector 7G
+Viktor Kaine / The Deep Dregs

 Community coordination as accidental prediction resistance; highest sustained accuracy drop (11%)